Looking for cookie exchange ideas? You’ll love these easy recipes for dark chocolate bark and Mexican wedding cakes!

 extra icing sugar for rolling

-Cut butter into sugar and flour.
+- Cut butter into sugar and flour.
 Add vanilla and almond extract and combine.
 Stir in walnuts and mix gently with hands until it comes together (don’t overwork).
+Wrap and place in refrigerator for 30 minutes.

 Makes 2 dozen.